Oghma-Infinium/Vagabond/README.md

   Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.

  1. Click the button that says `Run` next to the `Vagabond` executable in the top right of MO2.
       > The game may take 5-10 minutes to load on your first launch due to how big the list is.
-Please be patient and **do not** click unlock on the MO2 pop-up.
+Please be patient and **DO NOT** click unlock on the MO2 pop-up.
  2. Once the game loads, start a new game.
 You will now spawn in a small room with a door in front for you.
  3. **(Optional)** Refer to MCM options here at the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md).
  4. Press enter on your keyboard to create your character.
 The game will open Racemenu where you can customize your character.